Techtonica/curriculum/javascript/javascript-maps.md

 * The differences from a regular Object:

 	- Object follows the rule of normal dictionary.
 The keys must be simple types either integer or string or symbols.
-But in Map it can be any data type (an object, an array, etc).
+But in Map, it can be any data type (an object, an array, etc).
 	- In Map, original order of elements (pairs) is preserved, while in Object, it isn’t.
 For example:

 		```javascript